Bartosz-Bien/Leibniz_formula_for_-/README.md

 ## Room for Improvement
-THe project is finished and I don't think it will be modified.
+The project is finished and I don't think it will be modified.

 ## Contact